Katie10sfeldt/githubTest/README.md

 by Katie Tensfeldt

 ## Description
-This is a test repository for learning to use GitHub.
-This is just a text document to practice the functions of Git and GitHub.
+This is a test repository.
+A ReadME document as I take notes on the tutorials.

 ## Notes from GitHub Tutorial #3
 - A Git is essentially a way to save and track files of code, or repositories.
 With git, I can save every version of my code, and go back to previous versions at any time.